Our mission is to teach the highest quality of martial arts in the spirit of continuous improvement

 Scoring – students are allowed to strike to the stomach, chest, side of the body, side of the head guard and forehead of the head guard.
 Students are not allowed to strike below the belt, to the back, neck or top of the head at any time.

-Intramural vs. Open Invitational - All students 5-12 years old are encouraged to participate in our Annual Intramural tournament(s).
+Intramural vs. Open Invitational - All students 5-16 years old are encouraged to participate in our Annual Intramural tournament(s).
+Students will compete with other Kaizen Karate students of similar belt rank and age.
 Once a student reaches brown belt level they are allowed to compete in open invitational tournaments where we visit other karate schools.
 Adult students are allowed to compete in open invitational tournaments.

 Guidelines vs. Standards – the Belt Promotion guidelines serve as “minimums” that a student must complete in order to achieve the next rank.
 The instructor will make a student wait to test for the next rank if it is in the student’s best interest for long-term development.